KiYari/perf/README.md

 e) Conclusion
 ########################################################################################
 4. Scene&roles&role names
-Italian mafia boss(D) invites japanese technical specialist(A) to help general director(P) in unprofitable enterprise managing of Carcano Industries.
+Very influential italian buisnessman(D) invites japanese technical specialist(A) to help general director(P) in unprofitable enterprise managing of Carcano Industries.
 Scene: Online meeting about new technology that could be implented into manufacture to improve its productivity.
 a) D sits in his room and P in his office.
 Then A comes to P.
-b) Everyone is at their own places.
+b) Everyone are at their own places.
 Roles:
 D(Joseppe Fedruchelle) - Don of Fedruchelle family, heard a bit about new ultrasonic chips creation and interested in it.
 P(Matteo Binotti) - P general director of Carcano Industries, thinks he is doing pretty well but unluck pursued him for 3 years straight and next year things will get better.
 A bit incredulous about new technology.